 Nutmeg is a hallucinogenic so consuming a large amount can be a very scary experience for your dog.
 Hallucinating can appear in your dog in a variety of ways.
 It may appear as if they are staring off into space, they may appear to be frantically nipping, biting, or barking at the air, and they could exhibit other fearful behaviors.

-Symptoms of Nutmeg Toxicity
+Signs of Nutmeg Toxicity in Dogs

 Symptoms of nutmeg toxicity can vary significantly, can take hours to develop, and can last for days.